-MD Anderson employs more than 21,000 people, including almost 1,700 faculty members.
-A volunteer workforce of 906 contributed more than 145,000 hours of service in Fiscal Year 2015.
+MD Anderson employs more than 21,000 people, including more than 1,700 faculty members.
+A volunteer workforce of 953 contributed more than 121,356 hours of service in Fiscal Year 2016.
 Together, they work to fulfill MD Anderson's mission of eliminating cancer as a major health threat.

-In FY15, MD Anderson provided care for approximately 135,000 people.
-More than 9,400 participants were enrolled in clinical trials exploring innovative treatments, making MD Anderson's cancer clinical trial program the largest in the nation.
+In FY16, MD Anderson provided care for approximately 135,000 people-more than 41,000 of whom were new patients.
+More than 7,500 participants were enrolled in clinical trials exploring innovative treatments, making MD Anderson's cancer clinical trial program one of the largest in the nation.

 MD Anderson provides cancer care at convenient locations in the greater Houston area.
-Services and locations outside the Texas Medical Center vary and include Bay Area, Katy, West Houston (diagnostic imaging), Bellaire (diagnostic imaging), Memorial City (surgical clinic), Sugar Land and The Woodlands.
+Services and locations outside the Texas Medical Center vary and include Bay Area, Katy, West Houston (diagnostic imaging), Bellaire (diagnostic imaging), Sugar Land, The Woodlands, Memorial City (surgical clinic), and The Woman's Hospital of Texas (gynecologic oncology).

-Also in FY15, more than 6,600 trainees, including physicians, scientists, nurses and allied health professionals, took part in educational programs at MD Anderson.
-The institution's School of Health Professions awards degrees in nine bachelor's programs and one master's program in allied health disciplines.
+Also in FY16, more than 7,000 trainees, including physicians, scientists, nurses and allied health professionals, took part in educational programs at MD Anderson.
+The institution's School of Health Professions awards degrees in 10 bachelor's programs and two master's program in allied health disciplines.

-Approximately 1,507 clinical residents and fellows came to MD Anderson to receive specialized training in the investigation and treatment of cancer.
-Nearly 300 graduate students are working on advanced degrees at the Graduate School of Biomedical Sciences, which MD Anderson operates with the University of Texas

-Health Science Center at Houston.
-More than 1,890 research fellows are trained in MD Anderson's laboratories.
+Approximately 1,693 clinical residents and fellows came to MD Anderson to receive specialized training in the investigation and treatment of cancer.
+More than 300 graduate students are working on advanced degrees at the Graduate School of Biomedical Sciences, which MD Anderson operates with the University of Texas Health Science Center at Houston.
+More than 1,840 research fellows are trained in MD Anderson's laboratories.

-In addition, thousands of health professionals participate in continuing education and distance-learning opportunities.
+In addition, thousands of health professionals participate in continuing education and distancelearning opportunities.
 MD Anderson also provides public education programs for patients, survivors, caregivers, healthy people and those at an elevated risk of cancer.